Erasmus and co have Boks poised for a 3rd World Cup title

 South Africa has won both previous times it reached the final — against New Zealand at home in 1995 and against England in France in 2007 — and Erasmus wants to make it 3-0 with a win over England on Saturday.

-The 46-year-old Erasmus, a backrower who played 36 tests for the Springboks before going into coaching, has been pulling together ideas, staff and players from everywhere since returning from Irish province Munster with the mission of remaking a South Africa team the country can be proud of.
+The 46-year-old Erasmus, a back-rower who played in the 2007 win before going into coaching, has been pulling together ideas, staff and players from everywhere since returning from Irish province Munster with the mission of remaking a South Africa team the country can be proud of.

 Erasmus met Nienaber when they were both doing national service in the army.
-They stayed in touch at university and when Erasmus was a player and Neinaber was a physiotherapist.
+They stayed in touch at university and when Erasmus was a player and Nienaber was a physiotherapist.

-“He was much better in the army than I was,” Neinaber said.
+“He was much better in the army than I was,” Nienaber said.
 “He was a very good tactician, as you can see.”

 They both went into coaching and eventually teamed up at Munster, but both decided to answer the call of duty again when the Springboks were in tatters after some record defeats.
 They’d lost their way as a team with a clear identity.
-Erasmus and Neinaber put the resurgence down to one thing, for players, staff and coaches: no egos.
+Erasmus and Nienaber put the resurgence down to one thing, for players, staff and coaches: No egos.

 The turnaround since the start of 2018, when Erasmus took over as head coach, has been vast.
-He has consistently credited the improvement with the fact everyone had bought into playing in the traditional Springboks style.
+He has consistently credited the improvement with the fact everyone bought into playing in the traditional Springboks style.
 Hard, uncompromising, direct, big forward packs, sharpshooting kickers out of hand and off the tee, and backs who can turn defense into attack.

-They beat New Zealand in Wellington in 2018, and held the All Blacks to a 16-16 draw there this year en route to winning the Rugby Championship, South Africa’s first title in the southern hemisphere’s annual competition since 2009.
+They beat New Zealand in Wellington in 2018, and held the All Blacks to 16-16 there this year en route to winning the Rugby Championship, South Africa’s first title in the southern hemisphere’s annual competition since 2009.

 The loss to the All Blacks in their opening pool game at the World Cup last month is South Africa’s only defeat of 2019.